crystalpendergrass/AirlineTicketing/README.md

 # AirlineTicketing

 Detailed documentation can be found in FinalProject_PendergrassC.docx.
+Wireframes from application done in Balsamiq Mockups.

 The airline registration program allows the user to select a flight and enter personal details and ticket holder details.
 This information is added to a MS Access database.
 The user can also search for a ticket holder and view the ticket holder details.
 The user can also delete a ticket holder, freeing the ticket holder's seat